 The closest islands of the Bahamas are a mere 50 miles from the US.
+Getting from Miami to Nassau is an easy day trip if you plan it right.
 Of course, the islands extend for over 5,000 square miles, so there is almost unlimited exploration once you make it to the Bahamas.

 Going From Florida To the Bahamas For Fishing

 The Bahamas has some of the best fishing in the entire world.
 The Bahamian islands are mostly surrounded by shallow water and flats, which are the perfect place for coral reefs to develop and fish to congregate.